lohedges/trackr/README.md

 number of tracks, efficient parallelisation could likely be achieved by running in batches of this input size.

-As an example, the `trackr_benchmark_omp` script executes the Kalman filter in parallel using [OpenMP](https://www.openmp.org).
+As an example, the `trackr_benchmark_omp` binary executes the Kalman filter in parallel using [OpenMP](https://www.openmp.org).
 For example, we can run 5 batches of the 500 tracks in parallel and average over 100 repeats by running the following: